 How do I get light into a dormer loft conversion?

-In a dormer conversion, you can have natural light flooding in from dormer windows and skylights.
-If you have side windows overlooking a neighbour’s property, these windows must be made of obscured glass to comply with conditions of permitted developments.
+In a dormer loft conversion, you can have natural light flooding in from dormer windows and skylights.
+If you have side windows overlooking a neighbour’s property, these windows must be made of obscured glass to comply with conditions of permitted development.
 Depending on your property it may be suitable for a Juliet balcony to be installed instead of windows.

 Dormer loft bedroom ideas

 Dormer loft bedrooms can vary in size and shape – some are conventional and others are more unusual in shape with architectural features such as chimneys and sloping roofs.
 For a child’s room, put the bed into a nook or under the sloping roof if possible.
 This creates a den-like feel and can help make bedtime more interesting.